vitest-dev/vitest/docs/guide/test-context.md

 ### TypeScript

-To provide types for your custom context properties, you can aggregate the `TestContext` type by adding
+To provide property types for all your custom contexts, you can aggregate the `TestContext` type by adding

 ```ts
 declare module 'vitest' {